dudash/openshift-workshops/www/3.4/default/workshop-lab-devmanage.md

 $ oc status
 {% endhighlight %}

 This is going to show the status of your current project.
-In this case it will show the dc-metro-map service (svc) with a nested deployment config (dc) along with some more info that you can ignore for now.
+In this case it will show the dc-metro-map <u>service</u> (svc) with a nested <u>deployment config</u> (dc) along with some more info that you can ignore for now.

-<br/><br/><i class="fa fa-info-circle"></i>  A deployment in OpenShift is a replication controller based on a user defined template called a deployment configuration <br/><br/>
+<br/><br/><i class="fa fa-info-circle"></i>  A deployment in OpenShift is a replication controller based on a user defined template called a <u>Deployment Config</u> <br/><br/>

-The dc provides us details we care about to see where our application image comes from, so let's check it out in more detail.
+The Deployment Config provides us details we care about to see where our application image comes from, so let's check it out in more detail.

 <blockquote>
 <i class="fa fa-terminal"></i> Type the following to find out more about our dc: